-Like Model 4, Model 5 accepts evidence of the existence of the bank lending channel with the negative coefficient of the monetary indicator; however, none of the bank characteristics have a direct significant impact on the value of loans provided by the banks.
-The negative sign on the estimate for the size/30-day reverse repurchase rate interaction term and positive sign of the estimate for the capitalization/30-day reverse repurchase rate interaction term suggest that smaller and more capitalized banks are less impacted by shocks in monetary policy.
-The negative coefficient of the size and 30-day reverse repurchase rate contradicts expectations and the previous results presented in Model 4.
-Another interesting result is that the banks' domestic liquidity and foreign liquidity have opposite effects on the bank lending channel.
-From the positive coefficient for the interaction of the 30-day reverse repurchase rate and the domestic liquidity, and the negative coefficient for the interaction of the 30-day reverse repurchase rate and the US liquidity, the more domestically liquid banks and the less foreign liquid banks will be less impacted by monetary tightening shocks.
+Like Model 4, Model 5 accepts evidence of the existence of the bank lending channel with the negative coefficient of the monetary indicator, however none of the bank characteristics have a direct significant impact on the value of loans provided by the The negative sign on the estimate for the size/30 day reverse repurchase rate banks. interaction term and positive sign of the estimate for the capitalisation/ 30 day reverse repurchase rate interaction term suggests that smaller and more capitalised banks are less impacted by shocks in monetary policy.
+The negative coefficient of the size and 30 day reverse repurchase rate contradicts expectations and the previous results presented in Model 4.
+Another interesting result is that the banks domestic liquidity and foreign liquidity have opposite effects on the bank lending channel.
+From the positive coefficient for the interaction of the 30 day reverse repurchase rate and the domestic liquidity, and the negative coefficient for the interaction of the 30 day reverse repurchase rate and the US liquidity, the more domestically liquid banks and the less foreign liquid banks will be less impacted by monetary tightening shocks.
 The differing impacts of the domestic and foreign liquidity on the bank lending channel are not unexpected as monetary policy is designed to control domestic currency price stability.
 Hence, as expected, more domestically liquid banks will not be as affected by tightening in monetary policy as their less domestically liquid counterparts since they will be better able to protect their loan position from monetary policy shocks.
 Further, the more foreign liquid banks may respond more to the monetary tightening as they may find it more difficult to access these foreign funds at the time of the shock.

 In this model, the exchange rate also plays an important role in the bank lending channel by both impacting directly on loans and having this impact being influenced by the bank characteristics.
-The direct impact of the J\$/US\$ exchange rate in this model is positive, which is in line with expectations and the results of Model 4.
-There is also a positive impact on bank loans from the interaction of the specified exchange rate and size, US liquidity and capitalization.
-Given the positive direct impact of exchange rates on bank loans, the signs of the positive coefficients suggest that larger, more capitalized banks will be more impacted by changes in the exchange rates.
+The direct impact of the J\$/US\$ exchange rate in this model is positive, which is in line with expectations and the results Model 4.
+There is also a positive impact on banks loans from the interaction of the specified exchange rate and size, US liquidity and capitalisation.
+Given the positive direct impact of exchange rates on bank loans, the signs of the positive coefficients suggest that larger, more capitalised banks will be more impacted by changes in the exchange rates.
 The impact of size could simply be that larger banks hold more foreign exchange.
-Also, it is for obvious reasons that banks
+Also it is for obvious reasons that banks that are more foreign liquid would be more influenced by exchange rates.
+There is a negative coefficient for the interaction terms of the exchange rate and the domestic interest rates.
+This coefficient provides evidence to suggest that the more domestically liquid institutions will be less impacted by the exchange rates.